Skip to Content

 Instructions

 • Remove the collard green stems and cut the leaves in half.
-Then, bring water to a boil in a saute pan.
-Blanch the leaves for 20 seconds, and set them aside.
+Bring water to a boil in a saute pan.
+Blanch the leaves for 20 seconds and set them on paper towels.

-• Cut the carrots, celery, cabbage, and sweet peppers into matchsticks.
+• Use a sharp knife to cut carrots, celery, cabbage, and sweet peppers into matchsticks.

-• Combine the ingredients for the sunflower sauce in a small bowl, and whisk to combine.
-Serve the rainbow wraps on a plate with the sunflower sauce.
+• Whisk the ingredients for the peanut dipping sauce in a small bowl.
+Serve the rainbow wraps on a plate with sauce on the side.

 Notes